Pokémon: 2006–2012: Generation IV–V, TPCi established

-Following Ruby and Sapphire, Pokémon Diamond and Pearl were released for the Nintendo DS on 28 September 2006, in Japan and on 22 April 2007, in North America.
-A third version, Pokémon Platinum, was released on 28 September 2008, in Japan and on 22 March 2009, in North America.
+Following Ruby and Sapphire, Pokémon Diamond and Pearl were released for the Nintendo DS on 28 September 2006 in Japan and on 22 April 2007 in North America.
+A third version, Pokémon Platinum, was released on 28 September 2008 in Japan and on 22 March 2009 in North America.
 They form the fourth generation (Generation IV) in the Pokémon video game series.
-Diamond and Pearl were designed based on the DS's various features such as its Wi-Fi capabilities and slot for Game Boy Advance cartridge.
-Pokémon president Tsunekazu Ishihara dubbed the games as the "ultimate" Pokémon titles because they allowed the player to trade and battle Pokémon including every Pokémon from previous iterations globally through WiFi, as opposed to previously only able to do so locally and with fewer Pokémon.
+Diamond and Pearl were designed based on the DS's various features such as its Wi-Fi capabilities and slot for a Game Boy Advance cartridge.
+Pokémon president Tsunekazu Ishihara dubbed the games the "ultimate" Pokémon titles because they allowed the player to trade and battle Pokémon (including every Pokémon from previous iterations) globally through WiFi, whereas previously trading was only possible locally, and with fewer Pokémon.
 The games' characters are 2D and the environments are rendered in 3D, and it is considerably difficult to differentiate them because Game Freak designed them this way to innovate the graphics while also retaining the traditional game style and feel.

-In Platinum, the developers focused on changing the most essential elements from Diamond and Pearl to maintain continuity with the previous games.
-Director Junichi Masuda stated that since they designed Diamond and Pearl as the "ultimate" Pokémon titles, it was only necessary to make Platinum "even stronger" than them.
-They approached this by designing the "Origin Forme" for the legendary Pokémon Giratina, ensuring that the design would appear significantly different from its regular form in Diamond and Pearl and to express the games' core antimatter and Distortion World concepts.
-The title Platinum was chosen to reflect a precious material that "shines" and is different from diamond and pearl and their associations of "love" and "happiness" respectively.

-Pokémon HeartGold and SoulSilver were released on 12 September 2009, in Japan and on 14 March 2010, in North America as part of Generation IV.
-They are remakes of Gold and Silver, aiming to balance familiarity for the original games' players and new content for newcomers.
-The titles reflected the theme of the bond between trainers and their Pokémon.
-The developers faithfully recreated the original story and added elements from the Generation IV games and Yellow, the latter of which was released concurrently with Gold and Silver.